yurena2027/bedbuddy/README.md

 JWT_SECRET=<your generated key>
 JWT_ALGORITHM=HS256

-5. Generate your own JWT secret key
+5. Generate your own JWT secret key (OPTIONAL)
 A JWT secret key is a secure, long, random, and private string that will be used to sign the JWT to the backend (Python Software Foundation, 2025).
 There is an easy approach using the terminal to generate one.

 python -c "import os; print(os.urandom(24).hex())"